 \subsection{\textbf{ Time of flight measurements}}

-In order to further test the suitability of this system for quantum state selected scattering experiments, we performed time of flight measurement on the molecular beam \cite{Wodtke_UHV_instrument_2007}.
-Here, the CO molecules were excited to a single ro-vibronic state using IR excitation and were subsequently detected downstream in a state specific manner using a REMPI.
+In order to further test the suitability of this system for quantum state-selected scattering experiments, we performed time of flight measurements on the molecular beam to estimate its mean speed \cite{Wodtke_UHV_instrument_2007}.
+Here, the CO molecules were excited to a single ro-vibronic state using IR excitation and were subsequently detected downstream in a state-specific manner using REMPI.
 The arrival time distributions obtained in this manner were used to estimate the mean velocity and kinetic energy of the CO molecules.
-As an example, results of multiple measurements where IR and UV beams were spatially separated by 1 mm, 2 mm, 3 mm and 4 mm, respectively, are shown in Fig. 6 (top panel).
+As an example, the results of multiple measurements where IR and UV beams were spatially separated by 1 mm, 2 mm, 3 mm, and 4 mm, respectively, are shown in Fig. 6 (top panel).
 The mean arrival time, obtained from the arrival time distributions, as a function of distance is shown in Fig. \ref{tof} (bottom panel).
-Based on these results we estimate the CO molecules to be traveling with the mean speed of 1138 $\pm$ 38 m/s, corresponding to a kinetic energy of 0.18 $\pm$ 0.01 eV.
-These results show the potential of our system for carrying out state selected scattering measurements, using which the translation to rotation, translation to vibration energy transfer and collision induced vibrational relaxation processes can be studied \cite{shirhatti2018observation,golibrzuch2014incidence,steinsiek2018work}.
+Based on these results we estimate that the CO molecules to be traveling with the mean speed of 1138 $\pm$ 38 m/s, corresponding to a kinetic energy of 0.18 $\pm$ 0.01 eV.
+These results show the potential of our system for carrying out state-selected scattering measurements, using which the translation to rotation, translation to vibration energy transfer, and collision-induced vibrational relaxation processes can be studied \cite{shirhatti2018observation,golibrzuch2014incidence,steinsiek2018work}.